FlamingWater35/EasyMTL/README.md

 EasyMTL is a tool designed to quickly and accurately translate EPUB files.
 It preserves the book's structure, including images.

 > **Important**: As AI can make mistakes (and Gemini models are prone to censorship), the app features a proofreading tool that is recommended to run in order to maintain high-quality translations.
 Slight manual editing might be needed.
 The proofreading tool is optimized to specially target languages using non-English characters.
-Translating from other languages is not recommended because Gemini typically leaves censored phrases untranslated without any notice, which is hard to detect.
+Translating from other languages is not recommended because Gemini typically leaves censored phrases untranslated without any notice, which is complex to detect.

 ## ✨ Features